WJSoftware/wj-config/README.md

 For an environment variable to successfully contribute to the configuration, it must comply with 2 rules:

-1. Start with the configured prefix as explained above using the `envPrefix` property.
+1. Start with the configured prefix as explained above using the `envPrefix` property of the options object.
-2. Use double underscore (__) to separate the hierarchy levels until the leaf value is reached.
+2. Use double underscore (__) to separate the hierarchy levels until the leaf property is reached.

 In the example above, the environment variable's name starts with `OPT_`, the default prefix.
 It then specifies the first hierarchy name, `myRemoteSystem`, and finally ends with the leaf property name, `password`.
 Note that deeper hierarchies can be specified by adding more hierarchy names separated by double underscores.

-**IMPORTANT**:  Because Javascript is a case-sensitive object, the environment variable names must match the property names' case exactly.
+**IMPORTANT**:  Because Javascript is a case-sensitive language, the environment variable names must match the property names' case exactly.

 ### Environment Variable Value Conversion